-BarChip MQ58 is made on a linear production line.
+BarChip products are made on a linear production line.
 All emissions associated with the extrusion, processing and transportation of raw materials are included within this production stage.

 Raw materials are mixed and heated in a vat before being extruded, tempered, stretched, embossed, cooled and rolled.
-The long fibres are then wrapped with Polyvinyl Alcohol before being cut into pucks containing short fibres, then packaged ready for distribution.
+Where products are sold as pucks, bundles of fibres are wrapped in polyvinyl alcohol.
+Fibres are cut into to the appropriate lengths and packaged ready for distribution.